thewhyse/elevartherapeutics.com/wp-content/plugins/json-content-importer/readme.txt

 4. Add a Gutenberg-Block: Right the settings, left the output

 == Changelog ==
+= 1.3.17 =
+* Wordpress 6.2 changed the way Blocks are rendered.
+This Update fixes the crash of the JCI-Block with wordpress 6.2

 = 1.3.16 =
 * Fixed security issue: Rio D. discovered and reported a Cross Site Scripting (XSS) vulnerability to Patchstack.
 Thank you Rio!
 For utilize you need Wordpress-Backend-Access and the affected Page is in the Wordpress-Adminarea only.
 Nevertheless: Update your JCI-Plugin, please!
 * PHP 8.1 fixes